Adedamola99/Time-tracker-dashboard/README.md

-# A React Project
+# A Time Tracker Dashboard

-<p>This is a solution to the codwell responsive website challenge on codwell.cc.
+<p>This is a solution to the Time Tracker Dashboard challenge on codwell.cc.
 They help you improve your Html and Css coding skills by building realistic projects.</p>
 <h1>Table of Content</h1>

 <ul>